KeremAR/abap_projects/README.md

   4. **Create Search Help:**
-     -Select "Search Help"
+     - Select "Search Help"
-     -Enter name
+     - Enter name
-     -Select elementary search help
+     - Select elementary search help
-     -Add description
+     - Add description
-     -Add the table where you will get help in "Selection method" -Add data elements from that table and check both checkboxes(in most cases)
+     - Add the table where you will get help in "Selection method"
+     - Add data elements from that table and check both checkboxes(in most cases)